konst-ac/fitness_tracker/README.md

 # Fitness Tracker Application

 A comprehensive fitness tracking application built with Flask that helps users monitor their health and wellness journey.
+It was originaly developed for my gf Yana, who just started her fitness journey and is ran localy as a webap with hopes to expand it to mobile (as she does not have a computer).

 ## Features